stelardn/front-food-explorer/README.md

 # Food Explorer
-Web application for ordering and managing orders from a fictitious restaturant called Food Explorer.
+Web application for ordering and managing orders from a fictitious restaurant called Food Explorer.

 ## Tecnologies used:
 * ReactJS